pamsler/keypasser/README.md

   pgdata:
   uploads:
 ```
-➡️ Open https://your.domain.tld and configure SMTP + optional Azure/SSO in Settings.
+➡️ Open https://your.domain.tld, pick your language (🇬🇧/🇩🇪) from the top bar, and configure SMTP + optional Azure/SSO in **Settings**.

 ---